The Baltic Fleet of the Russian Navy commissioned a series of three Project 21820-class landing craft for delivery by July 2015.

 The Project 21820 class landing craft features an air cavity hull.
 It has a maximum length of 45m, width of 8.5m and draft of 1.9m.
 It is equipped with a 27m-long, 6.8m-wide and 2.34m-high cargo compartment to accommodate a variety of loads.

 With a total displacement of 280t, the vessel can carry up to 140t of loads, such as three T-72 main battle tanks or one T-72 main battle tank (or BTR-80 / BTR-82A) armoured personnel carrier and 90 troops, or five BTR-80 / BTR-82A troop carriers and 50 troops.
 A ramp on the bow allows loading / unloading of supplies and equipment.

 The ship is operated by a crew of seven from the navigation bridge, placed at the rear portion.
 The square windows on the front and sides of the bridge provide a clear view of the horizon.

 The landing craft is armed with two Vladimirov KPV 14.5mm marine pedestal machine guns (14.5mm MTPU-1) to defeat lightly armoured targets on land, air and sea.

 The machine gun has a rate of fire of 450 rounds a minute.
-It can reach up to a distance of 3km against surface targets and up to 2km against air targets.
+It can reach a distance of up to 3km against surface targets and 2km against air targets.

-A cannon mounted on each side of the bridge offers protection from small arms fire.
+Cannons mounted on either side of the bridge offer protection from small arms fire.

 Propulsion and performance of Project 21820

-The Project 21820-class is powered by two ?507?-2D diesel engines, rated at 9,000hp each.
-The water jet propellers with ventilation deliver high efficiency and high-speed capabilities.
+The Project 21820-class is powered by two М507А-2D diesel engines, rated at 9,000hp each.
+The water jet propellers with ventilation deliver high efficiency, high-speed capabilities.

-The ship can reach a maximum speed of 35kts at the wave heights of 0.75m, and its maximum floating distance is 500nm.
+The ship can reach a maximum speed of 35k at wave heights of 0.75m, and its maximum floating distance is 500nm.